-4 Ganesh N. Devy, After Amnesia: Tradition and Change in Indian Literary Criticism (New Delhi: Orient Longman, 1992).
-RC Prof. Devy let me ask you one last question.
-In your letter to the Sahitya Akademi returning the 1993 Award given to your book, After Amnesia, 4 you write "I do this as an expression of my solidarity with several eminent writers who have recently returned their awards to highlight their concern and anxiety over the shrinking space for free expression and growing intolerance towards difference of opinion".
-To what particular conditions of "shrinking space for free expression" were you referring to?
+RC: In your letter to the Sahitya Akademi returning the 1993 Award given to your book, After Amnesia, you write '...
+I do this as an expression of my solidarity with several eminent writers who have recently returned their awards to highlight their concern and anxiety over the shrinking space for free expression and growing intolerance towards difference of opinion.'
+To what particular conditions of 'shrinking space for free expression' were you referring to?

-GD Writers like Perumal Murugan had to publicly declare that he would cease writing.
-Thinkers like Narendra Dabholkar and M. M. Kalburgi were shot dead.
+GND: Writers like Perumal Murugan had to publicly declare that he would cease writing.
+Thinkers like Narendra

+Dabholkar and M. M. Kalburgi were shot dead.
 Activist Govind Pansare was killed similarly.
 Those who protested were hackled or humiliated in a variety of ways.
-Any public statement in favour of tolerance and inclusiveness of diversity at once generates massive ridicule in social media with trolls forcing many to withdraw from the FB or Twitter.
-Faces of speakers are blackened publicly to silence them and to terrify their audiences, artists are told to march off to another country if they even murmur protest - all these together lead me to say that free expression has become difficult, a dispassionate and rational view of events in the country is under attack and any dissenting view is an invitation to getting ridiculed.
+Any public statement in favour of tolerance and inclusiveness of diversity at once generates massive ridicule in social media, with trolls forcing many to withdraw from Facebook or Twitter, faces of speakers are blackened publicly to silence them and to terrify their audiences, artists are told to march off to another country if they even murmur a protest-all these together led me to say that free expression has become difficult, a dispassionate and rational view of events in the country is under attack and any dissenting view is an invitation to getting ridiculed.